Why Red Desert Clay for Detoxification?

-Pathogens such as – pesticides, herbicides, formaldehyde, PCB’s, chemicals, Teflon, plastics, vaccines, chem trails,
+Chemicals and Pathogens such as – pesticides, herbicides, formaldehyde, PCB’s, chemicals, Teflon, plastics, vaccines, chem trails, dioxins, etc.

 Aids in ~

-Bone strength – This clay contains 55% naturally occurring silica which helps move calcium into the bone cells, along with boron, manganese, iron, calcium, magnesium etc.
+Bone strength – This clay contains over 55% naturally occurring silica which helps move calcium into the bones cells.
+Ask your health expert about taking enough magnesium to break calcium down.

-- Watch your gum health improve significantly as the bacteria disappears.
-Unfriendly bacteria building up under the gum line leads to periodontal issues.
+PERIODONTAL ISSUES - Teeth and Gums Unfriendly bacteria in the gum line is unwanted.
 Brushing with Red Desert Clay binds to this bacterium, and will help tremendously - much to the amazement of your hygienist!

 Video ~ How To Use Red Desert clay